iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#021] Lecture at the Academy.md

 Hahaha ConneR sensei's firewall program matches his own personality XDDD

 **SIhama**<br>
-It's not Dr. ConneR if he teaches according to ARC's handouts~~ Registered for all the lectures already!!
+It's not Dr. ConneR if he teaches according to ARC's handouts\~\~ Registered for all the lectures already!!

 **T.Goldwell**<br>
 The website experienced so much traffic that it's starting to lag...
 Must be quite the shocker for the Academy

 **ROBO_Head**<br>
 Analysis: Searches on Academy curriculum increase by 58%.
-Reached 10-year peak, still increasing by the minute<br>
+Reached 10\-year peak, still increasing by the minute<br>
 Action: Successfully registered with block administrators' priority internet access：)

 **T3RA_wr47h**<br>
 Wait Robohead that's cheating lmfao<br>
-Dang that block admin internet sure is fast~
+Dang that block admin internet sure is fast\~

 **NerfThat**<br>
 ROBO's getting more and more delightful these days XDDD I'm starting to believe that there's an actual person behind him